About the Regional Infectious Diseases Unit (RIDU)

 First check if you can access advice without phoning

-1. Review "Who to refer and available guidance" section and check if your question would be better directed to microbiology/virology/IPC or answered by guidance available on this toolkit/antimicrobial prescribing guidelines/guidelines
+1. Review the "Who to refer and available guidance" section and check if your question would be better directed to Microbiology/Virology/IPC or answered by guidance available via this toolkit/antimicrobial prescribing guidelines/guidelines

 2. Review the patient's TRAK record and see if infection advice has already been given.
 Infection Service notes can usually be found in TRAK clinical notes by searching "infs"

-1. Non-urgent advice in primary care can be accessed by SCI-Gateway referrals
+1. Non-urgent advice for primary care can be accessed using SCI-Gateway referrals

-2. In secondary care see below checklist and ideally phone within usual hours 0900-1900
+2. In secondary care see the below checklist and ideally phone within usual hours 0900-1900

 Before you phone please ensure you have the following information: